AndreaEnricoFranzoni/Functional_time_series_forecasting/Test_domain2D/Artificial_data/README.md

 Helpers:

--   `utils`: contains functions to generate surfaces FAR(1) and doing prediction with the process generating data, to perform KE and KEI predictions on surfaces FTS ( all taken from Ajroldi N.)
+-   `utils`: contains functions to generate surfaces FAR(1) and doing prediction with the process generating data, to perform KE and KEI predictions on surfaces FTS (courtesy of Ajroldi N.)